Ernest Blythe

 Ernest William Blythe (Earnán de Blaghd; 13 April 1889 – 23 February 1975) was an Irish journalist, politician and managing director of the Abbey Theatre.
 He served as Minister for Local Government from 1922 to 1923, Minister for Finance from 1923 to 1932 and Minister for Posts and Telegraphs and Vice-President of the Executive Council from 1927 to 1932.
 He was a Senator for the Labour Panel from 1934 to 1936.
 He served as the Member of Parliament (MP) for Monaghan North from 1918 to 1922 and as a Teachta Dála (TD) for the Monaghan constituency from 1921 to 1933.

 Early life

-Blythe was born to a Church of Ireland and unionist family in the townland of Magheraliskmisk, Maghaberry, County Antrim, in 1889.
+Blythe was born to a Church of Ireland and unionist family in the townland of Magheraliskmisk (Machaire Lios an Uisce), Maghaberry, County Antrim, in 1889.
 He was the son of James Blythe, a farmer, and Agnes Thompson.
 He was educated locally, at Maghaberry Cross Roads primary school.
 At the age of fifteen he started working as a clerk in the Department of Agriculture in Dublin.

 Seán O'Casey invited Blythe to join the Irish Republican Brotherhood, which Blythe accepted.
 He was 18 at the time.
 He also joined Conradh na Gaeilge, where his first Irish teacher was Sinéad Flanagan, the future wife of Éamon de Valera.
 He was hesitant to join at first because he was an Ulster Protestant and was afraid he would be kicked out.
 He "converted to Sinn Féin" after reading the 'Sinn Féin newspaper'.